-How to safely remove a tick from your cat in seven easy steps
+How to safely remove a tick from your cats

 When you discover a tick on your cat, your first instinct may be to grab a pair of tweezers and yank it out.
 Resist that urge!
 Safely removing a tick from a cat requires a bit of preparation, know-how and patience.
 Read on for our step-by-step guide so you can safely remove a tick from your cat.